Twelve Top Tips for Transitioners

 More details :http://www.bbc.co.uk/news/business-43801491

-Reusable cups are available from stores in the Truro/Falmouth area including Archie Brown’s and the Flourish Cafe (Truro) and The Natural Store (Falmouth).
+A range of reusable cups are available from stores in the Truro/Falmouth area including Archie Brown’s, Tugboat and The Refill Store (Truro) and The Natural Store (Falmouth).
 Also available from the Surfers Against Sewage shop at St.Agnes https://www.sas.org.uk/

 Some cups available claim to be “fully compostable”, but it is unlikely they will break down in a home compost bin.
 They are mostly suitable for composting only in high-temperature conditions.